 Welcome to Spilled Milk

 I’m Andrew Zimmern.
-Most of you know me as the guy from “Bizarre Foods.”
+Most of you know me as the guy from Bizarre Foods.
 I am very proud of that show.
-Twelve years in the TV business is five lifetimes in the real world, and we won tons of awards and accolades over the years, including my four James Beard Awards.
+Twelve years in the TV business is five lifetimes in the real world, and we won tons of awards and accolades, including four James Beard Awards.
 Insanely humbling.
 I never imagined when I got into the food business at age 14 that anything approaching that level of recognition could ever happen to someone like me.

 I’ve written four books, taught entrepreneurship in the food space at Babson College, hosted drive-time radio shows here in Minnesota, written award-winning magazine articles for a half-dozen publications, contributed to “Food & Wine” magazine for a decade, created an award winning website and launched a hospitality company and a production company, Intuitive Content, that was named one of Realscreen’s Top 100 production companies in the wold.

 Those are the words that most often describe me.
-And while those are accurate, there are some other words I use: father, friend, citizen, recovering alcoholic and addict, and long ago a homeless thief—a user of people and a taker of things.
-In January 2022 I will celebrate 30 years of sobriety.
+And while they’re accurate, there are some other words I use: father, friend, citizen, recovering alcoholic and addict, and long ago a homeless thief—a user of people and a taker of things.
+In January 2022 I celebrated 30 years of sobriety.
 My son has never seen me use, never seen me be arrested, never had reason to be ashamed of who I am.
 The life that used to define me—and believe me, chemical dependency is a life, I devoted everything to it—still is my North Star in a sense.

 I cratered my life in the late ’80s and in mid-January of 1992 checked into a flophouse hotel in NYC to try to drink myself to death.
-It didn’t work out, and here I am today with an immense debt to repay to society and an obligation to myself to be of service to others, not only to chip away at what I owe but to maintain the spiritual balance in my life and an attitude of gratitude.
+It didn’t work out, and here I am today with an immense debt to repay to society and an obligation to myself to be of service to others.
+Not only to chip away at what I owe, but to maintain the spiritual balance in my life and an attitude of gratitude.
 It’s how I stay sober, joyous and free.
 And it’s reflected in all the work I do.
 Even Bizarre Foods!

 My board work with Services for the UnderServed, the advisory council for City Harvest, the Milken Center for the Advancement of the American Dream, World Central Kitchen, the Charlize Theron Africa Outreach Project, Lovin’ Spoonfuls and ReThink (who are doing amazing things in the food rescue space), the Independent Restaurant Coalition that I co-founded, the International Rescue Committee that helps people around the world affected by humanitarian crises, and many more.
 Last year in 2020 I received the National Voice of Recovery Award, the honor I am proudest of.